scottjschmidt24/schmidsc.github.io/resume.md

 :evergreen_tree: :globe_with_meridians: :cyclone:

 > Life is like riding a bicycle.
->To keep your balance you must keep moving.""
+>To keep your balance you must keep moving."
 >-Albert Einstein

 # Summary